|Nutrition Facts (per serving)|

 Prepare the Cake

-- In a large mixing bowl, combine flour, granulated sugar, baking soda, and salt; set aside.
+In a large mixing bowl, combine the flour, granulated sugar, baking soda, and salt; set aside.

-- In a medium saucepan combine 1 cup of butter, 1/3 cup cocoa, and 1 cup of water.
-Bring mixture to a boil, stirring constantly.
-Remove from heat.
+In a medium saucepan, combine the butter, cocoa, and water.
+Bring the mixture to a boil, stirring constantly.
+Remove from the heat.

-- With an electric mixer on medium speed, beat the chocolate mixture into the dry mixture until thoroughly blended.
-Add eggs, 1/2 cup of buttermilk, and 1 1/2 teaspoons of vanilla.
+With an electric mixer on medium speed, beat the chocolate mixture into the dry mixture until thoroughly blended.
+Add the eggs, buttermilk, and vanilla.
 Beat for 1 minute (batter will be thin).
 Pour the batter into the prepared pan.

-- Bake in the preheated oven about 22 to 25 minutes or until a wooden pick inserted into the center of the cake comes out clean.
+Bake in the preheated oven for 22 to 25 minutes or until a wooden pick inserted into the center of the cake comes out clean.

 Make the Frosting

-- In a medium saucepan over medium heat, combine 1/4 cup butter, 3 tablespoons unsweetened cocoa powder, and 1/3 cup of buttermilk.
+In a medium saucepan over medium heat, combine the butter, unsweetened cocoa powder, and buttermilk.
 Blend well and bring to a boil, stirring constantly.
-Remove from heat.
+Remove from the heat.

-- Sift 3 1/2 cups confectioners' sugar and add it to the cocoa and buttermilk mixture along with 1/2 teaspoon vanilla.
+Sift the confectioners' sugar and add it to the cocoa and buttermilk mixture along with the vanilla.
 Beat until smooth, adding more buttermilk or confectioners' sugar, as needed.

-- If desired, stir 1/2 cup coarsely chopped pecans into the warm frosting or top the frosted cake with chopped pecans.
+If desired, stir the coarsely chopped pecans into the warm frosting.